Bedrock-OSS/bedrock-wiki/docs/commands/on-player-death.md

   ]
 }
 ```
-## Folder Structure
-The structure of this behavior pack would be as follows.

-## Folder Structure
+If using functions, your pack folder structure will be be as follows:

 <FolderView
 	:paths="[